NatasaVulevic/HCI/class-projects/class-project-2/README.md

 - I want to save something
   - Likes
   - Account
-- When will they arrive and how much does delivery cost
+- When will products arrive and how much does delivery cost?
   - Delivery information
 - I want to make purchase specific to proffesional user needs
    - Proffesional users